jmacapagal90/p2-project-beer-buddy/README.md

 ## Room for Improvement

 Room for improvement:
-- update tabs inside db instead of overwriting with the new cart
+- improvement db functionality
+- import more than beer types than ale
 To do:
 - display items in cart and total cost
 - filter by price